Table of Contents:

 - It is difficult to find connectors and adapters for laptop hard drive with eSATA and mSATA technologies

 - Master-slave confusion in booting two different hard drives with different operating systems

-In all the connectors supporting IDE hard drive must be minimum IDE 2.5 and above.
-And if the motherboard supports only IDE then it has to be IDE 3.5 compatible otherwise the process will end in assaults.
+All the connectors supporting IDE hard drives must be minimum IDE 2.5 and above.
+And if the motherboard supports only IDE then it has to be IDE 2.5 compatible otherwise the process will end in assaults.

-If you are connecting the laptop HDD with desktop to recover data then use a powerful tool like Remo Recover to restore data.
-As some third party applications will be incompatible with connected drives.
-For example, the recovery software may be developed for only SATA type hard drives or the software doesn’t have the support to OS corrupted hard drive, etc.
+If you are connecting the laptop HDD with the desktop to recover data then use a powerful tool like Remo Recover to restore data.
+As some third-party applications will be incompatible with connected drives.